The Lyons Bowe Complaints Policy

 What will happen in that case?

-- You may be asked by letter, telephone or email for further information, or we may propose a meeting with you.
-A detailed reply to your complaint will normally be sent to you within 3 working days of any meeting or 14 working days of acknowledging your complaint.
+You may be asked by telephone, email or letter for further information by the Compliance Officer during the investigation.
+A detailed reply to your complaint will normally be sent to you within 15 working days of acknowledging your complaint.
 This may include suggestions for resolving the matter.
-If for any reason it is not possible to provide a full response to your complaint within this period, the person responsible for the investigation will write to you and explain why further time is needed to complete our enquiries.
+If for any reason it is not possible to provide a full response to your complaint within this period, the Compliance Officer will contact you and explain why further time is needed to complete their enquiries.

 If we have not resolved it within this time or you do not agree with the outcome you may complain to the Legal Ombudsman if you are an individual or small business.

 This procedure does not apply to cases where you consider we have been negligent or any other situation where we have a professional obligation to refer you to another solicitor.
 You will be advised if this is the case.